 A haven of peace opens up to you, a few minutes from Geneva.

-No, you’re not dreaming!
-A few bus stops away from the centre and five minutes by cable car will take you to the top of the mountain in no time!
 A magical view of Geneva and its surroundings awaits you.
 Hiking, paragliding, mountain biking or cross-country skiing in winter will meet the needs of sports lovers without a doubt on this getaway!